 The grading and prognosis of brain cancer

-The cancer will also be given a grade based on how the cancer cells look compared to normal cells.
-This suggests how quickly the cancer may grow.
+The tumour will be given a grade based on how the cells look compared to normal cells.
+The grade suggests how quickly the cancer may grow.
 The grading system most commonly used for brain tumours is from the World Health Organization.
 Brain and spinal cord tumours are usually given a grade from 1 to 4.

 Other types of cancer are given a stage to describe the extent of the cancer in the body.
 Primary brain and spinal cord tumours are not staged in this way as most don’t spread to other parts of the body.

-Both low-grade and high-grade tumours can be life-threatening, but the prognosis may be better if the tumour is low grade, or if the surgeon is able to remove the entire tumour.
+Both low-grade and high-grade tumours can affect how the brain works and be life-threatening, but the prognosis may be better if the tumour is low grade, or if the surgeon is able to safely remove the entire tumour.

-Some brain or spinal cord tumours, particularly gliomas, can come back (progress) and may change (transform) into a higher grade tumour.
+Some brain or spinal cord tumours, particularly gliomas, can keep growing or come back.
+They may also change (transform) into a higher-grade tumour.
 In this case, treatments such as surgery, radiation therapy or chemotherapy may be used to control the growth of the tumour for as long as possible, relieve symptoms and maintain quality of life.